5 sneaky tactics used by cheap domain registrars

 A low introductory price is not the same as a low price.
 Many registrars offer cheap .com domains for the first year, then double or triple the renewal fee.
 If you are on a multi-year contract when that happens, there is usually a no-refund policy and nowhere to go.

+Renewal costs vary substantially between registrars.
 Always ask what the domain costs to renew after year one.
+Renewal rates are rarely the same as registration rates, and the gap can be significant.
 If the registrar is not upfront about that figure, treat it as a warning sign.
 A reputable registrar will give you a clear answer without hesitation.
+Prices vary enough across the market that a few minutes comparing renewal rates before you register can save you considerably over the lifetime of the domain.

 Charging a premium for WHOIS privacy

 Every domain must be registered with WHOIS, a publicly searchable database that records the name, address and contact details of the domain owner.
-Most people do not want that information visible to anyone who looks, which is why privacy protection exists.
-A registrar can mask your personal details so they do not appear in WHOIS results.
+Most people do not want that information visible to anyone who looks, which is why domain privacy protection exists.
+A registrar can mask your personal details so they do not appear in WHOIS results, protecting website owners from spam and unwanted contact.

 Some registrars use this as an opportunity to charge a significant annual fee, citing administration costs.
 Those costs do not justify a large charge.
-WHOIS privacy is a standard feature that reputable registrars offer at a modest cost or include as standard.
+Free WHOIS privacy is a standard feature that reputable registrars offer because it costs them very little to provide.
+Domain privacy protection should be included at no additional cost, or available at a modest price.
 If a registrar is quoting you a high fee for it, look elsewhere.
+Unauthorized changes to your WHOIS contact information are also a risk if your privacy is not properly protected.

 Upselling services you do not need